 Yup, get those puppies ready.
 Take the membrane off the back (that's the papery thing that you get when you're eating the ribs, but you can't eat it).
 I take it off so my rub can penetrate the back.
 Use a simple butter knife or something without a point.

-Insert it over a rib bone and try to pry it up without ripping it.
-Takes some practice, but it's worth the effort.
-I start on the wide end, at the last rib and use a paper towel to get it off.
+Take off membrane using a blunt knife by inserting the blunt knife over a rib bone.
+Try to pry the membrane up without ripping it.
+This takes some practice but is worth the effort.
+I start with the wide end, at the last rib and use a paper towel to get it completely off.

 Now rub those puppies.